 The Gutter Guard Brush is used to clean off any gutter guard manufactured today.
 Just screw the brush on the end of any extension pole you may have laying around the house.
-Then from the ground, just reach up and brush of the gutter guard."
+Then from the ground, just reach up and brush off the gutter guard.

 The bristles on the bottom of The Gutter Guard Brush easily sweeps off leaves, pine needles and other small debris on any gutter guard.
 The best part is you don’t need a ladder, you can brush off your gutter guard while being on the ground.